cran/power4mome/README.md

 But `power4mome` is not just for mediation, moderation, and moderated mediation.
-We avoided hardcoding the functions just for these effects, and have left room for testing other effects, as hinted in some examples in the help pages.
+We avoided wrote the functions just for these effects, and have left room for testing other effects, as hinted in some examples in the help pages.
 They may be